 Keep ’em coming. | Photo by Maria Danuco

-Is Ghibli Park open to foreign tourists?
+Is Ghibli Park open to foreigners?

 Are there rides at Ghibli Park?